WanEye/DITA-Index/README.md

 4. Create a file `indexterms.txt` in the directory where your DITAMAP file sits.
 5. Write the terms that you want to include in the index in `indexterms.txt`.
 4. Type `python Index_m_all.py`.
+5. OPTIONAL: Change the XML layout in Oxygen **Tools > Format and Indent files ...**

 #### Result
 * The DITAMAP file contains the `<indexlist>` tag.